-This procedure is done in cases where ipsilateral foot is at level of opposite knee and ankle as more than two thirds of its motion and femoral head is absent [Aitken classifications C & D]
+This procedure is done in cases where the ipsilateral foot is at the level of opposite knee and ankle as more than two-thirds of its motion and the femoral head is absent [Aitken classifications C & D]

-The procedure involves rotating the limb through femur through 180 degrees, so that ankle which is at position of knee serves the function of knee.
+The procedure involves rotating the limb through femur through 180 degrees, so that ankle which is in the position of knee serves the function of the knee.
 The ankle dorsiflexion becomes knee flexion.

 This allows the use of below-knee prosthesis to improve gait and efficiency